I've partnered with my friends at OhioPork.org to create this delicious recipe and blog post for you. All opinions are my own.

 Do you love sauerkraut?

-I have to admit.
-I wasn't always a sauerkraut fan.
-But over the years, I've grown to really enjoy the pungent, tart, taste of sauerkraut.
 Sauerkraut is particularly good when paired with pork.
 It's a great accompaniment in this Maple Dijon Pork Roast with Sauerkraut recipe.
 I also love it in these Country Style Ribs with Sauerkraut.
 Kraut on a hot dog or with bratwurst is pure heaven!
+My Easy Kielbasa and Sauerkraut recipe is always a welcome site!

 This sauerkraut appetizer is one more way to enjoy the salty, tangy goodness of sauerkraut and pork, but in a whole new form!
+It's such a fun appetizer because it's unexpected.

-I was first introduced to sauerkraut balls at a local deli here in Northeast Ohio.
+I was first introduced to sauerkraut balls at a local deli/restaurant here in Northeast Ohio.
 As the story goes, sauerkraut balls were invented in Akron, Ohio back in the 1960's.
 No one knows if they came from German or Polish roots, but it seems like outside of Northeast Ohio, few people have ever heard of them.

 Which is a real shame.
 Because they are incredibly tasty and addictive!